Waleswood Colliery

-Waleswood Colliery was a coal mine situated between Swallownest and Wales Bar, near Rotherham, South Yorkshire, England.
+Waleswood Colliery was a coal mine located between Swallownest and Wales Bar, near Rotherham, South Yorkshire, England.
 The colliery was adjacent to the Rotherham to Clowne road and the main line of the Manchester, Sheffield and Lincolnshire Railway about 2 miles east of Woodhouse.

 The first shaft was sunk in the 1860s when the colliery was owned by Skinner and Holford Limited.
-In 1947 the colliery and its associated by-product plant passed to the National Coal Board, the colliery being closed the following year.
-As the collieries in the area became inter-connected it was retained as a pumping station.
+In 1947, the colliery and its associated by-product plant passed to the National Coal Board, the colliery being closed the following year.
+As the collieries in the area became interconnected, it was retained as a pumping station.
 The coke ovens and by-products plant closed in 1962.

 Many of the colliery buildings have been retained and now form the basis of an industrial estate.

 Locomotives

-During its lifetime the colliery had four steam locomotives, never more than two at any one time.
+During its lifetime, the colliery had four steam locomotives, never more than two at any one time.